hifeamin/Sportradar.LiveOddsService/README.md

 4. Get a summary of matches in progress ordered by their total score.
 The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.

+## Implementation notes
+Here is some notes regarding this implementation:

+* The DDD anemic model has been chosen for the project architecture because the guidelines emphasize simplicity.
+Based on complexity and requirements, DDD anemic model or CQRS could be selected.
+* An ASP.Net Web API has been implemented for UI, But the UI could be other project types too.
+* It is mentioned to use TDD approach.
+At the end of implementation, a BDD project by SpecFlow has been added to solution to have some BDD tests too.